VladimirKalachikhin/GaladrielMap-Demo-image/README.md

 * mc
 * other

-## Payment
+## On paid
 The Raspberry Pi bootable image available for $15 [via PayPal](https://paypal.me/VladimirKalachikhin) or [YandexMoney](https://yasobe.ru/na/galadrielmap) at [galadrielmap@gmail.com](mailto:galadrielmap@gmail.com).
-You cal also order burn image to SD card the capacity you need.
+You can also order burn image to SD card the capacity you need.
 The cost will be $15 + the SD card cost + shipping cost.
 The Raspberry Pi image is fully configured and ready for operation.